qhengncsu/TuckerL2E/README.md

 ## Comipling the mex files
 1. For Windows users, please install "MATLAB Support for MinGW-w64 C/C++ Compiler" using the Add-on Explorer within Matlab.
-2. For Mac users, please ensure you have Xcode installed.
+2. For Mac users, please ensure Xcode is installed and functional.
-3. For Linux users, the binary files included should be directly usable and you can skip step 4, if not, go to step 4.
+3. For Linux users, the binary files included should in general be directly usable.
+If not, go to step 4.
 4. Navigate to "./TuckerL2E/L-BFGS-B-C/Matlab" and run the script "compile_mex.m" within Matlab (The working directory of Matlab should be "./TuckerL2E/L-BFGS-B-C/Matlab").

 ## Example Scripts